greengorych/.github/profile/README.md

 # Hi, I'm Sergei Tilipin

-- **Location:** Barcelona, Spain
-- **Position:** DevOps Engineer with 20+ years of experience in core IT infrastructure
+I'm a DevOps Engineer with over 20 years of experience in core IT infrastructure.
+I'm also a Windows Subsystem for Linux enthusiast, writing about WSL on my blog [greengorych.io](https://greengorych.io/) and building, testing, and documenting its configurations in the repository [wsl-configs](https://github.com/greengorych/wsl-configs/).
-- **Focus:** Automation, Infrastructure as Code, and WSL environments

 ## What I'm working on

-- [greengorych.io](https://greengorych.io/): I write about automation, infrastructure, and working efficiently with WSL
+- [greengorych.io](https://greengorych.io/): Writing about automation, infrastructure, and working efficiently with WSL
-- [wsl-configs](https://github.com/greengorych/wsl-configs): A curated collection of configuration files for Windows Subsystem for Linux (WSL)
+- [wsl-configs](https://github.com/greengorych/wsl-configs/): A curated collection of configuration files for Windows Subsystem for Linux
-- [makefile-venv-manager](https://github.com/greengorych/makefile-venv-manager): A Makefile toolkit for managing Python virtual environments
+- [makefile-venv-manager](https://github.com/greengorych/makefile-venv-manager/): A Makefile toolkit for managing Python virtual environments

 ## Contacts